Combining Cervical Alignment & Balance with Natural Motion

 2mm of pure Anterior-Posterior Translation with safety stops at the extents of motion.

-Watch to learn more about Synergy Cervical Disc
+Watch to learn more about the Synergy Cervical Disc

 |Material:||Titanium Plasma Spray|